luojiahai/luojiahai.github.io/content/posts/foundations-of-transformers-inference.md

 ## AutoClasses {#autoclasses}

-In many cases, the architecture you want to use can be guessed from the name or the path of the pretrained model you are supplying to the from_pretrained() method.
+In many cases, the architecture you want to use can be guessed from the name or the path of the pretrained model you are supplying to the `from_pretrained()` method.
 AutoClasses are here to do this job for you so that you automatically retrieve the relevant model given the name/path to the pretrained weights/config/vocabulary.

 Under the hood, the `AutoClasses` work together to power the `pipeline()`.
 An `AutoClass` is a shortcut that automatically retrieves the architecture of a pretrained model from its name or path.
 You only need to select the appropriate `AutoClass` for your task and it’s associated preprocessing class.

-Unlike `pipeline()`, there is no one generic way to run inference with `AutoClasses`.
+Unlike the `pipeline()`, there is no one generic way to run inference with `AutoClasses`.
 It depends on the task and the pretrained model you select.
 This is an example of using an `AutoClass` to run inference for text classification task.

 ```python